John Vincent Bellezza

 The landmark Gleba et al. article describes findings from an analysis of ancient textiles discovered in Samdzong, Upper Mustang.
 The scientific study of these fabrics and the dyes and pigment used to color them sheds light on technical, social and economic aspects of local textile production as well as on the long-distance exchange system to which Mustang belonged 1500 years ago.

-Scanning electron microscopy (SEM) and transmission light microscopy (TLM) were employed to identify both wool and silk fibers in Samdzong burial textiles.
+Both scanning electron microscopy (SEM) and transmission light microscopy (TLM) were employed to identify both wool and silk fibers in Samdzong burial textiles.
 The authors note that as no evidence of sericulture is known in the region, the silks must have come to Mustang from the northeast through long-distance trade.
 Organic dyes, including Indian lac, munjeet, turmeric, and knotweed/indigo, were identified through high-performance liquid chromatography (HPLC) analysis.
 Cinnabar exploited as a textile pigment was detected using micro-Raman spectrometry.

 The textiles (all from animal sources) were discovered in shaft tombs dating to 400–650 CE (see June 2017 Flight of the Khyung).
 These textiles were relatively well preserved due to the arid climate and high elevation of the site and because of mineralization caused by contact with metal objects.
 Among objects found in tomb complex Samdzong 5 (constructed ca. 500 CE) was a bunch of woolen fabric with glass and knotted textile beads and copper tubules attached.
 The authors report that these fragments probably belonged to an elaborate headgear, which may have been attached to an anthropomorphic mask made of gold and silver found in the same tomb (see November 2013 Flight of the Khyung).
 The authors suggest that this textile object is made from sheep wool and horse hair, however, the fiber surfaces were too degraded for accurate species identification.